Liiiii2101/HPC-beginner-guide/README.md

-# This is very general HPC manual for begnners
+# This is very general HPC manual for beginners

 ## miniconda
 Generally, you have to install miniconda in your home directory to create your own virtual environment